How Vivitrol Treatment Works

 Alcohol is thought to stimulate the release of endogenous opioids, which may produce the euphoric feelings associated with alcohol consumption.

 Endogenous opioids (e.g., beta-endorphin) are released into the synapse (the space between the signaling and target neurons) and stimulate activity at opiate receptors, which produces a signal in the target neuron.
-Exogenous opiates such as morphine also stimulate opiate receptors.
+Exogenous opiates such as morphine also stimulate opiate receptors, but many people don’t consume them to try to stop consuming alcohol and having a healthier life, with exercise and a premier diet keto to improve their nutrition.

 Naltrexone is thought to block opioids from activating opiate receptors.
 Common frequently asked questions about Naltrexone.